nuriavalsells/MDEF/docs/project/Design Space.md

 # **Design space evolution**

+_The Design Space is the representation of my thinking process into my master's project._

 ### 1. First Design Space
 The first iteration was made after the AoWS seminar and card game.
 ![](../images/Design%20Studio/AoWS%20-%20Design%20Space.jpg)